 The social anxiety, the stress, the depression, THESE THINGS ARE REAL.
 I don’t need to link to studies to prove it (even though I do…because science).
 And as I speak about the bodily processes that contribute to acne, we need to take this all in context: ABOVE ALL, your self-care and acceptance practice for yourself (skin included) is the most important.
 Okay?
 Okay.
 Let’s move on.

 I’m what I like to call a Delicate Flower.
 Some seasons of my life have brought clearer skin than others, mostly depending on my stress level (and subsequent inflammation and gut health).
 Life happens, and it’s unrealistic to expect to have porcelain skin if you have a genetic predisposition to acne, especially when your diet consists of processed foods, you’re nutritionally depleted, and you are a walking stress ball.
-Spots will happen, but knowing the source and contributions of CHRONIC breakouts and acne can be helpful in identifying bigger issues going on in the body.
+Spots will happen, but knowing the source and contributions of CHRONIC breakouts and acne can be helpful in identifying bigger issues going on in the body. *note that I said CHRONIC breakouts.
+Getting breakouts here or there cyclically isn’t necessarily an indication of a health issue.
+And EITHER WAY, skin acceptance rules all!

 So, acne is characterized in the medical literature is an INFLAMMATORY CONDITION.
 Meaning it is caused by inflammation of some sort…..
 To which I say yeah no shit Sherlock.
 Zits are red and angry, OBVIOUSLY, it’s some inflamed ish.
 But that isn’t the full answer.
 Saying acne is caused by inflammation and that the answer is eating an anti-inflammatory diet is only ONE piece of the WHOLE puzzle.
 If someone’s main source of inflammation was caused by antibiotic filled dairy, and they went on an anti-inflammatory diet than yeah they might see their face clear up.
 But what about the patient whose main source of inflammation is actually stress?
 What if it’s the psychological component or negative body image that is causing their cortisol to be chronically inflamed?
 Or even consider the fact that most of us have MULTIPLE causes of inflammation.
 Then cutting out dairy isn’t going to solve all their skin problems!

 Have you felt frustrated or at fault because eating “clean” didn’t fix all your skin woes?
 You’re not alone.
 Diet is just ONE piece of the puzzle.
 (A big one, for sure, but only one).
 And often it takes a more tailored approach that requires us to get REAL about our emotional and physical stressors so we can best eradicate them and their inflammation along with it.
+Even doing so, though, it is important to realize that the end result isn’t necessarily always ‘perfect’ skin.
+Breaking out here and there is a part of life!
+Some individuals are genetically prone to be more skin sensitive and androgen sensitive than others, and I don’t believe perfection in ANY area is a reasonable goal.
+So keep that in mind!

 We need to know WHERE the biggest sources of inflammation are in your body if we are going to REALLY get to the root cause of your breakouts.